Reclaim Therapy's Favorite Somatic Healing Tools

 What Makes Somatic Healing Tools Different

 Before we get into specific somatic practices for anxiety and trauma, it helps to understand why body-based approaches matter.
 Trauma lives in your nervous system, not just in your thoughts.
 When something overwhelming happens, your body responds with fight, flight, freeze, or fawn.
 Those responses are supposed to be temporary, but when trauma goes unprocessed, your nervous system can get stuck in a state of high alert or shutdown.
+Trauma can manifest as trauma symptoms throughout the entire body, not just in the mind.

 A Word Before You Start… Why Working with a Somatic Trauma Therapist Matters